John Pennekamp Coral Reef State Park

 What is it?
 When it comes to dining on the water, Miami has a bit of everything: Lively dockside dives, glamorous Mediterranean-inspired lounges and wellness-focused options abound—not to mention storied hotspots where celebrities (both legit and aspiring) arrive via yacht.

 Why go?
 From seafood towers and $1 oysters to dog-friendly decks where piña coladas flow like water, Miami has that and more.
 If you’re not seizing every opportunity to indulge at one of Miami’s many waterfront restaurants, you’re doing something wrong.
-Click through to scope out our full guide to Miami's best waterfront dining.
+Tap through to peruse our full guide to Miami's best waterfront dining right now.

 • Shopping